-Friends of Carver-Roehl Park to Host Fall Fest/Fun Fest
+Friends of Carver-Roehl Park to host Fall Fest/Fun Fest

-The Friends of Carver-Roehl Park are making plans to hold their Fourteenth Annual “Fall Fest/Fun Fest” on Sun., Oct.
+The Friends of Carver-Roehl Park are making plans to hold their 14th annual “Fall Fest/Fun Fest” on Sunday, Oct.
 2, from 11 a.m. to 3 p.m. at Carver-Roehl County Park, 4907 South Carvers Rock Road, Clinton, Wis.

 The main event this year is a K9 dog demonstration presented by the Rock County Sheriff’s Office.
 In addition, David Hoffman, Community Coordinator of Rock County Parks, will be leading a guided hike on the trails in the park.

-Festival goers, both young and old, can enjoy a relaxing ride through the scenic park in a horse-drawn carriage owned by Gary Bauman, pulled by a team of Belgian draft horses owned and driven by Norris Walley.
+Festivals goers both young and old can enjoy a relaxing ride through the scenic park in a horse-drawn carriage owned by Gary Bauman, pulled by a team of Belgian draft horses owned and driven by Norris Walley.

 Music, horse-drawn carriage rides, and programs are completely FREE.

-Children’s events will include a petting zoo, children’s crafts, coloring table, face painting, finger painting and of course playground fun and hiking with your family on the various trails throughout the park.
+Children’s events will include a petting zoo, children’s crafts, coloring table, face painting, fingernail painting, and of course playground fun and hiking with your family on the various trails throughout the park.

 Anyone interested in being a crafter/farmer’s market vendor should contact Nancy Pope at (608) 676-4605.
 Donations of “Theme Baskets” for our basket raffle are also welcome, as are volunteer workers.
 Contact Nancy for further information.